-Nevada was one of the first states to allow online poker after the Department of Justice issued a re-interpretation of the Wire Act.
+Nevada was one of the first states to allow online poker after the Department of Justice issued a reinterpretation of the Wire Act.
 Players can easily sign up for an online poker account, so the objections to creating an online account for sports betting are falling away.

 Long before the rest of the U.S. joined the legalized sports betting trend in 2018, Nevada has dominated the market.
-It was one of only five states grandfathered in after congress passed the Professional and Amateur Sports Protection Act (PASPA) in 1992.
+It was one of only four states grandfathered in after congress passed the Professional and Amateur Sports Protection Act (PASPA) in 1992.
 Nevada was the only one of these that continued active sports betting.

 States, led by New Jersey, eventually began to challenge the federal ban on legalized sports wagering until the US Supreme Court overturned PASPA on May 14, 2018.
 Nevada is now the best practice role model in sports betting regulation.